Chris-Greaves/boxup/README.md

 Providing that your environment is setup correctly, you should see the boxup-server executable in the bin folder of your first directory on GOPATH.

-Once this file exists, you can run it and it will start hosting the boxup API for any boxup CLIs to connect to.
+Once this file exists, you can run it and it will start hosting the boxup service for any boxup CLIs to connect to.